 Introduction

-Plan Purpose
+Plan Purpose – Done (Jim)

 This plan is a guide for decision-making for the Town of Vermont government in managing changes in land use and in carrying out the business of the Town.
 It provides a framework to guide Town leaders and landowners in making land-use decisions that respect the rights of landowners while preserving and enhancing those qualities that make the town a special place to live and work.